tledoux/preservation-python3/CONTRIBUTING.md

 2. If you're looking for an open issue to fix, check out labels `help wanted` and `good first issue` on GitHub.

+3. Another valuable contribution is adding new translations by adding a new directory in the `translations`, copying an example `.po` file and providing new translations.

-3. If you plan to work on an issue open not by you, write about your intention in the comments *before* you start working.
+4. If you plan to work on an issue open not by you, write about your intention in the comments *before* you start working.